Distributed Graph Coloring Made Easy: Introduction

-\end{enumerate} For $d=\beta=\Delta^{1-\Omega(1)}$ we have \begin{enumerate}[resume] \item $\beta$-out degree $O(\Delta/\beta)$-coloring in $O(\Delta/\beta)$ rounds (subsumes a result in \cite{BEG18}) \item $d$-defective $O(\Delta/d)^2\log$-coloring in $1$ round (subsumes a result in \cite{Kuhn2009WeakColoring,BarenboimEK14}) \item $d$-defective $O((\Delta/d)^2)$ coloring in $O(\Delta/d)$ rounds (subsumes some results in \cite{BE09,BarenboimEK14}) \end{enumerate} \end{restatable} The required $\Delta^4$-input coloring can be computed with Linial's algorithm for a sufficiently large constant $\Delta$.
-The precise choice of the constants in the $O$-notation in the defective coloring in \Cref{cor:allInOne} depends linearly on the exponent $x$ in $d=\Delta^{1-\Omega(1)}$.
-The algorithm of (6) is clearly inferior to the one in (5), as it computes a $d$-defective coloring with the same number of colors but is slower.
-We merely state (6) for its proof which gives a slightly different perspective on \Cref{thm:mainSimple}; the details are deferred.
-While several of these colorings could be computed in the same runtime before, many of the previous algorithms are more involved and for example require carefully selected recursive applications of defective colorings.
-In contrast all of our algorithms are extremely simple and also the local computation of the sequence is simple.
-Each vertex is assigned a polynomial over a finite field.
-The polynomial depends on the node's input color and the sequence consists of the evaluation of the polynomial at all of the field's elements.
-At the cost of losing the full simplicity of the algorithm (see \Cref{sec:mother} for details), we also provide algorithms that are faster than the state of the art and show the following theorem. \begin{restatable}[$O(k\Delta)$-coloring in $O(\sqrt{\Delta/k})$ rounds]{theorem}{thmbetterColoring} For any constant $\eps>0$, there is a deterministic \CONGEST algorithm to compute a $O(\Delta^{1+\eps})$-coloring in $O(\Delta^{1/2-\eps/2})+\logstar n$ rounds. \end{restatable} For an integer $r\geq 1$, a \emph{$(2,r)$}-ruling set of a graph $G=(V,E)$ is a subset $S\subseteq V$ of the vertices that is an independent set and satisfies that for any vertex $v\in V$ there is a vertex $s\in S$ in hop distance at most $r$ \cite{awerbuch89}.
-Ruling sets and its extensions (larger distance between nodes in $S$) have played an important role as subroutines in several algorithms, e.g., \cite{awerbuch89,panconesi1992improved,GHKM18,EM19}.
-We provide a faster algorithm for $(2,r)$-ruling sets. \begin{restatable}{theorem}{thmRulingSets} For any constant integer $r\geq 2$ a $(2,r)$-ruling set can be computed in $O(\Delta^{\frac{2}{r+2}})+\logstar n$ rounds, deterministically in the \CONGEST model. \end{restatable} The fastest previous algorithm used $O(\Delta^{2/r})+\logstar n$ rounds \cite{SEW13}.
-So, e.g., for $r=2$ the $\Delta$-dependency improves from $O(\Delta)$ to $O(\sqrt{\Delta})$ and for $r=3$ it improves from $O(\Delta^{2/3})$ to $O(\Delta^{3/5})$.
-For $r=1$ the problem is equivalent to the \emph{maximal independent set problem} and has a $\Omega(\Delta)$ lower bound, if the dependency on $n$ is limited to $O(\logstar n)$ round \cite{FOCS19MIS}.
+We also provide algorithms that are faster than the previous state of the art. \begin{restatable}{theorem}{thmbetterColoring} For any constant $\eps>0$, there is a deterministic \CONGEST algorithm that computes a $O(\Delta^{1+\eps})$-coloring in $O(\Delta^{1/2-\eps/2})+\logstar n$ rounds on any graph with maximum degree $\Delta$. \end{restatable} Initiating \Cref{thm:fasterCol} with $\eps=\log_{\Delta} k$ yields the following corollary. \begin{corollary} For any $1\leq k\leq \Delta$, there is a deterministic \CONGEST algorithm that computes an $O(k\Delta)$-coloring in $O(\sqrt{\Delta/k})+\logstar n$ rounds on any graph with maximum degree $\Delta$. \end{corollary} \paragraph{Ruling Sets.} For an integer $r\geq 1$, a \emph{$(2,r)$}-ruling set of a graph $G=(V,E)$ is a subset $S\subseteq V$ of the vertices that is an independent set and satisfies that for any vertex $v\in V$ there is a vertex $s\in S$ in hop distance at most $r$ \cite{awerbuch89}.
+Ruling sets and their extensions (larger distance between nodes in $S$) have played an important role as subroutines in several algorithms, e.g., \cite{awerbuch89,panconesi1992improved,GHKM18,EM19}.
+We provide a faster algorithm for $(2,r)$-ruling sets. \begin{restatable}{theorem}{thmRulingSets} For any constant integer $r\geq 2$, there is a deterministic \CONGEST algorithm that computes $(2,r)$-ruling in $O(\Delta^{\frac{2}{r+2}})+\logstar n$ rounds on any graph with maximum degree $\Delta$. \end{restatable} The fastest previous algorithm used $O(\Delta^{2/r})+\logstar n$ rounds \cite{SEW13}.
+So, e.g., for $r=2$ the $\Delta$-dependency improves from $O(\Delta)$ to $O(\sqrt{\Delta})$ and for $r=3$ it improves from $O(\Delta^{2/3})$ to $O(\Delta^{2/5})$.
+For $r=1$ the problem is equivalent to the \emph{maximal independent set problem} and has a $\Omega(\Delta)$ lower bound, if the dependency on $n$ is limited to $O(\logstar n)$ rounds \cite{FOCS19MIS}.
+For (possibly non constant) $r\geq 1$ there is a very recent lower bound of $\Omega(r\Delta^{1/r})$ rounds for the problem, even if an initial $O(\Delta)$ coloring is given \cite{BSKO21}.
+Thus, the bound of \Cref{thm:rulingSet} is tight for $r=2$.